zakaria-lahyani/permiso/docs/development/testing.md

 # 🧪 Testing Guide

-This comprehensive testing guide covers all aspects of testing the Keystone Authentication System, from unit tests to security testing and performance validation.
+This comprehensive testing guide covers all aspects of testing the permiso Authentication System, from unit tests to security testing and performance validation.

 ## 📋 Testing Overview

-Keystone uses a multi-layered testing strategy:
+permiso uses a multi-layered testing strategy:

 - **Unit Tests**: Test individual components in isolation
 - **Integration Tests**: Test component interactions and database operations